Geo. Hattersley

 Geo.
 Hattersley was a textile machinery manufacturer from Keighley, West Yorkshire in England, founded in 1789 and responsible for the Hattersley Standard Loom and other types of looms.

 History

 Richard Hattersley, the founder of the company, served his apprenticeship at Kirkstall Forge.
 He set up his own business in 1789 at Stubbings Mill, Airworth, manufacturing nuts, bolts, screws and small parts for textile machines.
-Although the first loom was produced in 1834, it was never delivered as it was smashed up in transit by a group of handloom weavers of the Luddite persuasion fearful for their livelihood.
+Although the first loom was produced in 1834, it was never delivered as it was smashed up in transit by a group of handloom weavers of the Luddite persuasion who were fearful for their livelihood.

-The replacement was delivered.
-Hattersley's prospered and developed an extensive catalogue.
-They adding new products to their range, which included tobacco machines and garden furniture.
+A replacement was eventually delivered.
+Hattersley's prospered and developed an extensive catalogue, adding new products to their range such as tobacco machines and garden furniture.
 They also ventured into production and the subsidiary companies have survived where the parent did not.
-It closed in 1983.
+G. Hattersley and Sons Ltd closed in 1983.

 Products

 Hattersley produced a large range of types of looms over 120 years for all sectors of the market, from the narrow band looms to sheeting looms.
 At one time, they had about 26 basic models in their catalogue.